Late Night poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Katherine decides to actively fight for her show instead of accepting cancellation, choosing to take Molly's suggestions seriously and begin changing her approach., moving from reaction to action.

 The Collapse moment at 75 minutes (73% through) represents the emotional nadir.
 Here, Katherine fires Molly in a moment of defensive cruelty, destroying their relationship.
 Network moves forward with cancellation.
-Katherine's growth seems lost as she reverts to her worst self., illustrates the protagonist at their lowest point.
+Katherine's growth seems lost as she reverts to her worst self., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Katherine decides to use her final show to take full accountability for her actions, prioritizing truth and integrity over her career survival - genuine transformation begins., demonstrating the transformation achieved throughout the journey.